Psalm 14

 Psalm 14 is the 14th psalm of the Book of Psalms, beginning in English in the King James Version: "The fool hath said in his heart, There is no God."
-In the Greek Septuagint and the Latin Vulgate, it is psalm 13 in a slightly different numbering, "Dixit insipiens in corde suo".
+In the slightly different numbering of the Greek Septuagint and the Latin Vulgate, this psalm is Psalm 13.
+In Latin, it is also known by its incipit as "Dixit insipiens in corde suo".
 Its authorship is traditionally assigned to King David.
 With minor differences, it is nearly identical in content with Psalm 53.
 Hermann Gunkel dates the psalm to the exile period.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has been paraphrased in hymns such as Luther's "Es spricht der Unweisen Mund wohl".